lsst-dm/dmtn-193/index.rst

 Implementation status
 =====================

-**Last updated: June 14, 2021**
+**Last updated: December 15, 2022**

 Implemented:

+.. rst-class:: compact

 - Scope-based access control via a generic authentication service
 - Logging of all authenticated access

-Not yet implemented:

 - Credential isolation for ``Cookie`` or ``Authorization`` headers
 - Dropping ``Authorization`` headers for unauthenticated routes
 - Dropping or rewriting ``Cookie`` headers for unauthenticated routes
+- ``Ingress`` configuration via a custom resource and controller

+Not yet implemented:

+.. rst-class:: compact

 - Support for optionally-authenticated routes
-- ``Ingress`` configuration via a custom resource and controller
 - Separation of Science Platform applications into their own origins
 - Per-user origins for Notebook Aspect user notebooks
 - Configuration specifying whether to allow cookie authentication